barmbarm/OpenMp/README.md

 # OpenMp
-This is a simple work
-Use OpenMp for multiple threads
-Use 128SSE for data parallel muliplying
+This is a simple work: Use OpenMp for multiple threads; Use 128SSE for data parallel muliplying.